Land Rover Discovery II (L318)

 - Vehicles with heated windshields: Replacement is very expensive (especially for OEM-quality glass), so before buying a car, check that the windshield does not have any chips or cracks.
 Glass insurance coverage is highly recommended.

-- MY03-04: Headlamp assemblies for these vehicles are very expensive due to their rarity.
+- MY03-04: Headlamp assemblies for these vehicles are expensive due to their rarity.
 While cracking/breaking is not a common issue (generally, it is caused by hitting something while going off-road), checking for it is highly recommended.

 - VINs between 3A767790 and 4A851115: May develop an oil leak path down the threads of the sump front fixings – sealant should be applied to the threads